Leveraging Multi-Modal Information to Enhance Dataset Distillation: Conclusion

 \section{Conclusion}

 In this work, we integrate caption-based supervision and leverage object-centric masking matching in dataset distillation.
-Captions provide rich semantic context that can complement visual features, and we propose two distinct approaches, caption feature combination and caption matching for incorporating them into the distillation process.
-Moreover, we propose two object-centric methods, masked distribution matching and masked gradient matching, for dataset distillation by leveraging images with masked backgrounds to enhance focus on target objects.
-By eliminating irrelevant background details, our approach ensures that models focus on critical object features, leading to more effective and robust dataset distillation.
-These methods enable more compact and highly informative synthetic datasets that retain key semantic and structural properties of real data, ultimately leading to improved performance in downstream tasks.
+Captions provide rich semantic context that can complement visual features, and we propose two distinct approaches for incorporating them into the distillation process.
+The caption concatenation enables models to leverage linguistic information without altering the distillation process.
+The caption matching ensures that synthetic images maintain semantic consistency with real images.
+Moreover, we propose two object-centric methods for dataset distillation by isolating target objects and remove background distractions.
+Masked distribution matching enforces consistency at the feature representation level.
+Masked gradient matching optimizes learning dynamics of the training model.
+By eliminating irrelevant background details, our approach ensures that models focus on object features.
+Comprehensive evaluations demonstrate that integrating caption-based guidance or object-centric masks leads to superior performance on downstream classification tasks.